Blue Bombers Forum

 Just because one's view doesn't match the herds, doesn't make it absurd imo.

-Quote from: The Zipp on Today at 03:10:14 PMthat win is on the defence and ST and the fact ottawa is a terrible team coached. y dead man walking Dyce (who really should be fired tomorrow morning)
+Quote from: The Zipp on September 21, 2025, 03:10:14 PMthat win is on the defence and ST and the fact ottawa is a terrible team coached. y dead man walking Dyce (who really should be fired tomorrow morning)

 another quarter without a first down.